SoftwareAG/c8y-docs/content/users-guide/administration-bundle/business-rules.md

 {{< c8y-admon-req >}}
 ROLES & PERMISSIONS:

-To view alarm mappings: READ permission for the permission type "Alarms".
+- To view alarm mappings: READ permission for the permission type "Alarms".

-To manage alarm mappings (add, edit, or delete): ADMIN permission for the permission type "Alarms".
+- To manage (add, edit, or delete) alarm mappings: ADMIN permission for the permission type "Alarms" .
 {{< /c8y-admon-req >}}

 {{< c8y-admon-related >}}